-After graduating from Evanston Township High School in 2001 and from Syracuse University in 2005, Ms. Mueller returned to Chicago and began her acting career with the Chicago Shakespeare Theater, even starring as Lady Mortimer in Henry IV at the Swan Theatre in Stratford-upon-Avon — the birthplace of the Bard himself.
-She appeared regulalry on stages in the Chicago are through to 2011, including roles in Once Upon a Mattress, Baby, The Three Musketeers, Meet Me in St. Louis, Willy Wonka, All Shook Up, Shout!
+After graduating from Evanston Township High School in 2001 and from Syracuse University in 2005, Mueller returned to Chicago and began her acting career with the Chicago Shakespeare Theater, even starring as Lady Mortimer in Henry IV at the Swan Theatre in Stratford-upon-Avon — the birthplace of the Bard himself.
+She appeared regulalry on stages in the Chicago area through 2011, with roles in Once Upon a Mattress, Baby, The Three Musketeers, Meet Me in St. Louis, Willy Wonka, All Shook Up, Shout!
 The Mod Musical, Shenandoah, Guys and Dolls, Fiddler on the Roof, Animal Crackers, and A Christmas Carol.
-Arguably her two most acclaimed performances during this period of her career were the roles of Amalia Balash in She Loves Me and Carrie Pipperidge in Carousel.
+Two of her most acclaimed performances during this period of her career were the roles of Amalia Balash in She Loves Me and Carrie Pipperidge in Carousel.